 longest halfpipe on the continent.
 Whoever told me Steamboat is tame was simply

 off base (and clearly never ventured off-piste).
-With a 10,568’ summit elevation
+With Mt Werner's 10,568’ summit elevation

-and 3,000 acres, I was glad we had a week to roam this western resort, the third
+and 3,000 acres, you need a week to roam this western resort, the third

 largest in Colorado.